 What Is the Role of the Resume Today, and What Will It Be Tomorrow?
 (Part 2 of 3)

 Welcome back to our three-part series on the modern role of resumes.
-In part one, we discussed where resumes came from, their current limitations, and how certain recruiting agencies are beginning to do away with them altogether.
+In part one, we discussed where resumes came from, their current limitations, and how certain staffing firms are beginning to do away with them altogether.

-In part two, we’ll attempt to tell the other side of the story, and look at why resumes still have a place within the hiring process of most recruiting organisations – as long as that place is chosen carefully.
+In part two, we’ll attempt to tell the other side of the story, and look at why resumes still have a place within the hiring process of most staffing and recruiting organizations – as long as that place is chosen carefully.

-In part one we heard from First Step Staffing, an agency that specialises in helping those who would otherwise be locked out of the employment system, and who have chosen to trade resumes for in-person orientations.
-But most recruiting agencies are simply unable to interview everybody.
+In part one we heard from First Step Staffing, a firm that specializes in helping those who would otherwise be locked out of the employment system, and who have chosen to trade resumes for in-person orientations.
+But most staffing firms are simply unable to interview everybody.
 With millions currently looking for work, and hundreds often applying for a single role, there simply aren’t enough hours in the day.

 Happily, this is where resumes continue to be of huge value.